rishikasb/safespace-skill-runbook/README.md

         * 6.3.4 Suffix : Leave empty
         * 6.3.5 Click "Add"

-7. Configure AlexaSkillLambda and its trigger through the console (Note : this portion can also be automated based on instructions at https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-s3-notification-lambda/)
+7. Create/configure SafeSpace Alexa Skill and configure AlexaSkillLambda and its trigger through the console (Note : this portion can also be automated based on instructions at https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-s3-notification-lambda/)

-    * 7.1 Click on the Lambda function name
+    * 7.1 Configure the Alexa Skill.

-    * 7.2 Configure the Alexa Skill.
+        * 7.1.1 Navigate to https://developer.amazon.com/alexa/console/askClick and click ‘Create Skill”
-        * 7.2.1 Navigate to https://developer.amazon.com/alexa/console/askClick and click ‘Create Skill”
+        * 7.1.2 Skill name : SafeSpace
-        * 7.2.2 Skill name : Mansplaining
+        * 7.1.3 Default language : English (US)
-        * 7.2.3 Default language : English (US)
+        * 7.1.4 Choose a model to add to your skill
-        * 7.2.4 Choose a model to add to your skill
+            * 7.1.4.1 Click “Custom”
-            * 7.2.4.1 Click “Custom”
+            * 7.1.4.2 Choose a method to host your skill’s backend resources, and click “Alexa-Hosted(Python)”
-            * 7.2.4.2 Choose a method to host your skill’s backend resources, and click “Alexa-Hosted(Python)”
+            * 7.1.4.3 Click “Create Skill”
-            * 7.2.4.3 Click “Create Skill”
+        * 7.1.5 On the next page, choose a template to add to your skill:
-        * 7.2.5 On the next page, choose a template to add to your skill:
+            * 7.1.5.1 Click “Hello World Skill”
-            * 7.2.5.1 Click “Hello World Skill”
+            * 7.1.5.2 Click “Continue with template”
-            * 7.2.5.2 Click “Continue with template”
+        * 7.1.6 On the next page, select "JSON Editor"
-        * 7.2.6 On the next page, select "JSON Editor"
+            * 7.1.6.1 Drag and drop the mansplaining.json file located in this repository (here: https://github.com/sirimuppala/mansplaining-skill/blob/master/alexa-skill/mansplaining.json)
-            * 7.2.6.1 Drag and drop the mansplaining.json file located in this repository (here: https://github.com/sirimuppala/mansplaining-skill/blob/master/alexa-skill/mansplaining.json)
+        * 7.1.7 Navigate to "Code" menu, change invocation name to: "open safe space skill"
-        * 7.2.7 Navigate to "Code" menu, change invocation name to: "open safe space skill"
+        * 7.1.8 Click “Save Model”
-        * 7.2.8 Click “Save Model”
+        * 7.1.9 Click “Build Model”

-        * 7.2.9 Click “Build Model”
+    * 7.2 Navigate to AWS Console, select Lambda and click on the Lambda function name.

     * 7.3 Add trigger (note: You can't create triggers for the $LATEST version, you must create them for a numbered version, as explained here: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-add-triggers-lam-console.html)
         * 7.3.1 Select a trigger.
 Choose AlexaSkill
-        * 7.3.2 Enter the Alexa Skill id collected from the Alexa Developer Console.
+        * 7.3.2 Enter the Alexa Skill ID collected from the Alexa Developer Console.

 8. Set up the proper resources in the mansplaining S3 bucket.

     * 8.1 If not already created, create a folder "meeting-recordings" in the bucket.

-    * 8.2 Add a sub-folder form the "meeting-recordings" folder, entitled "chime-recordings".
+    * 8.2 Add a sub-folder from the "meeting-recordings" folder, entitled "chime-recordings".

 9. Deploy the Chime meeting recording application